2015–2016 wave of violence in the Israeli–Palestinian conflict: Extrajudicial killings

 Human rights organizations, such as B'Tselem and Amnesty International, and Palestinian leaders, and others said that some killings of Palestinian attackers and others by Israeli security forces were extrajudicial killings.

 In a joint statement with the Israeli NGO B'tselem, Amnesty International stated that in some instances Israeli forces have engaged in extrajudicial killings, which Israeli politicians are accused of openly endorsing as a response to Palestinians merely suspected by police of terrorist intentions of unarmed civilians.
 Netanyahu made a point of saying when the US killed the San Bernardino shooters, nobody said they were extrajudicial killings and claimed that Israel was unfairly criticized.
 Human Rights Watch, raising the possibility that Israel may be engaged in violations of international law, has expressed concern over what it calls Israel's "indiscriminate and even deliberate" shooting of protesters.

 On 27 October 2015, Amnesty called for Israel to end its "pattern of unlawful killings."
 The organization examined four cases, 19-year-old Sa'ad Muhammad Youssef al-Atrash, 17-year-old Dania Jihad Hussein Ershied, 19-year-old Fadi Alloun, and 18-year-old Hadeel al-Hashlamon, which it claimed were deliberately shot while they posed no imminent threat to life and that the killings therefore were extrajudicial.
 It also noted some cases in which the person shot were not given medical assistance and was left bleeding to death on the ground.
 Philip Luther, Director of the Middle East and North Africa Programme at Amnesty International, stated:

 "There is mounting evidence that, as tensions have risen dramatically, in some cases Israeli forces appear to have ripped up the rulebook and resorted to extreme and unlawful measures.
 They seem increasingly prone to using lethal force against anyone they perceive as posing a threat, without ensuring that the threat is real."

 In a B'Tselem report from 16 December 2015, the organization listed twelve incidents in which Israeli soldiers and other security forces allegedly used excessive force against Palestinians, by shooting attackers or suspected attackers even after they no longer posed any danger.
 B'Tselem accused Netanyahu of overseeing a "new pseudo-normative reality" in which a "shoot to kill" approach should always be adopted by police officers or armed civilians regarding suspected Palestinian attackers.

 In February 2016, Defence for Children International accused the Israeli army of the intentional killing of Palestinian children in the West Bank.
 It said that the IDF had killed more than 180 Palestinians since the unrest began in October 2015, including 49 children.
 It said: "Repeated killing and shooting of children by Israeli army, and preventing paramedics from offering medical aid to them is considered a form of extrajudicial killing".

+Casualties

+Al-Jazeera English reported 285 Palestinians and 42 Israelis killed.
+Ma'an News reported 236 Palestinians, 34 Israelis and 5 foreigners killed.
+59 Palestinian children (the youngest being 8-months old), 1 Israeli child were among those killed.

+For the Palestinian casualties Ma'an analyzed the following: